MojosBeans100/CI-MS5-loveplants/README.md

 #### Predictability
 To maintain predictability for the user, standard website conventions are followed to meet users expectations, for example:

-- the **Love Plants logo** is kept to the top left of the page, irregardless of the screen size
+- the **Love Plants logo** is kept to the top left of the page and provides a link back to the homepage
 - the main **navigation menu** is placed at the top of the page, and provides only a limited selection of options so as not to overwhelm the user
 - the **footer** is kept fixed to the bottom of the screen, and contains contact information and useful links
 - **anchor links** are styled with an underline feature on hover
-- buttons represent important calls to action, such as submitting a form and maintain consistent colours as described [above](#consistency)
+- **buttons represent important calls to action**, such as submitting a form and maintain consistent colours as described [above](#consistency)
 - as in most e-commerce sites, the top right of the page contains links to the **user's profile, bag, and log in/log out facilities**

 #### Learnability